momentum-assignments/django--uptact/README.md

 pipenv shell
 ```

-This will change your terminal to use the virtualenv for this project. *You must run this command in any new terminal you open.* You will know if you are in the virtualenv because your prompt will change to show you.
+This will change your terminal to use the virtualenv for this project. _You must run this command in any new terminal you open._ You will know if you are in the virtualenv because your prompt will change to show you.
 You should have the name of the virtualenv on your prompt, like the following:

 ```
-django--uptact is 📦 v0.1.0 via 🐍 v3.7.7 (uptact)
+django--uptact on  main via 🐍 v3.9.5 (django--uptact)
 ❯
 ```

-Note `(uptact)` at the end -- that's the virtualenv.
+Note what is in parens at the end -- that's the name of the virtualenv.
+It shows in the prompt when you are "inside" that virtual environment.

 If you need to exit the virtualenv, simply close your terminal window or run `exit`.

 If you get a `SECRET_KEY` error when you run your django server, you'll need to make sure Django can find that variable, which it is looking for in a `.env` file in the `uptact` project directory (see `django-environ` below).
 This repo provides a `.env.sample` so you can rename or copy that file so that is is named `.env`.

 ```
 $ cp uptact/.env.sample uptact/.env
 ```